oscar-barlow/java-quickstart/1-basics/1-3-functional-programming-java-streams-optionals/1-3-2-optional/ReadMe.md

 ## Optional - a box that is sometimes empty
 A good, simple way to think about `Optional` is: **a box that has space for a value, that is sometimes empty and sometimes has a value in it.**

 If we use an `Optional` rather than passing a value around directly, then we can avoid null pointers and gain a much more elegant way of controlling flow in case of a null value.

-Check out the example code to see it in action.
+Check out the example code - it contains a typical use case for `Optional`.
+Here, it turns out that Tokyo's inhabitants data is missing.
+Because we've used `Optional`, we can handle this in code; we supply a value in case the value is missing.
+This is one way to use `Optional`; alternatives include:

+* writing a lambda to provide the missing value (e.g., we could make an HTTP client call to find out Tokyo's population)
+* throwing an exception.